Thank you for reading our post, please rate this article at the end.

 Is boondocking allowed in California, and if so, where?

-Boondocking, or dry camping without hookups, is allowed in some regions of California, particularly on Bureau of Land Management (BLM) lands and in some national forests.
+Boondocking, or dry camping without hookups, is permitted in some areas of California, particularly on Bureau of Land Management (BLM) lands and select national forests.
 Always check local regulations and obtain any necessary permits.

 Now that you know more about RV camping in California, it’s time to start planning your trip!
 Take your time, enjoy the journey, and create unforgettable memories.
 Bon voyage!